EndsOfTheEarth/QueryLite/Documentation.md

 foreach(var row in result.Rows) {

+    IntKey<ICustomer> customerId = row.CustomerId;
+    /*
-    if(row.CustomerId != null) {    //Check to see if the left join result is not null
+     * Check to see if the left join result has a value.
+     * In this case the customerId would be the default value of 0.
+     */
+    if(customerId.IsValid) {

     }
 }